 For over a decade, Go Media has been proud to espouse the virtues of hosting with Amazon Web Services.
 Also known as AWS, this behemoth lapped every competitor in the space to become the preeminent provider of offsite cloud infrastructure.
-AWS is largely responsible for keeping Jeff Bezos within the top spots of the financially wealthiest humans on the planet.
+AWS is largely responsible for keeping Jeff Bezos within the top spots of the wealthiest humans on the planet.
 Early in our industry there was a saying “nobody ever got fired for choosing IBM”.
 I would imagine that mantle now belongs to AWS when it comes to datacenters.
 After years of inconsistent service with many predecessors, we breathed a sigh of relief our first year hosting with Amazon and have enjoyed 99.98% uptime ever since, over a decade later.
 I would have to say, it has been worth the money.

 Alas, we are moving away from AWS.

-This announcement will not devote much time explaining why we are moving away from AWS specifically.
+This announcement will not devote much time explaining why we are moving web servers away from AWS specifically.
 Although there have been speed benchmarks showing cloud competitors being more performant than AWS, we would not make the leap to say AWS infrastructure has anything significant to do with our decision.
 Most of the underlying hardware across the industry is the same and even much the software is the same.
-It would be outside of expertise to assert any leading cloud infrastructure provider is “faster” or “better” than another.
+It would be outside of my expertise to assert any leading cloud infrastructure provider is “faster” or “better” than another.
 We can only speak to our experience with our specific use case and our rationale to go in a different direction.

 Our migration is really about moving away from Plesk™

 Go Media has been a fan of the Plesk hosting control panel long before “the cloud” was a household term.
 Plesk has given our clients and system administrators easy to use tools for website hosting management.
 Plesk offers a lot of great features, many of which we will miss as we develop our new hosting infrastructure.
 Ultimately, Plesk itself was never a problem in terms of what it is built for.
 The reason we are moving away from Plesk is due to what it was NOT built for and that is scalability.
-Although Plesk is very smart in terms of resource management, it is really a server management tool built for individual service instances.
+Although Plesk is very smart in terms of resource management, it is really a server management tool built for individual server instances.
 We have managed to scale it in unusual ways to host hundreds of websites.
 However, this has primarily been an exercise in what is referred to as vertical scaling.
 Vertical scaling is essentially stacking more resources onto a single platform to try and get more capacity out of it.
 Although AWS offers heaps of computing power and additional ways to scale vertically, we began to realize there must be a better way.

-Enter ClusterCS and Upcloud
+Enter ClusterCS and UpCloud

 Early on in the history of our firm, we tried our hand at running our own servers for web hosting.
-Although this is somewhat common in the web development community, we found it to be too stressful and outside of our core competencies to justify being on call 24/7.
+Although this is somewhat common in the web app community, we found it to be too stressful and outside of our core competencies to justify being on call 24/7.
 Datacenter technology has come a long way in the last twenty years so maybe self-hosting wouldn’t be as painful as it used to be.
 For us, we have come to prefer this division of labor with system admin experts and found it to ultimately be more cost-effective… or at least better for our health.
 The past few years we have experienced an uptick in stress.
-It began to feel like we were hitting our limits with our current cloud infrastructure and so our search went in a different direction.
+It began to feel like we were hitting our limits with our current servers and so our search went in a different direction.
 It is remarkable just how many new vendors have leaped onto the scene this last decade.
 After pouring over the leader board and zeroing in on the type of cloud hosting design we desired, we decided to go with a combination of ClusterCS for the control panel service and UpCloud as the datacenter provider.
-ClusterCS offers a managed platform for the type of cloud architecture we were after: horizontal scaling.
+ClusterCS offers a managed platform, with service contracts, for the type of cloud architecture we were after: horizontal scaling.
 This is achieved through a curated combination of leading opensource software such as HAProxy, GlusterFS, MariaDB and CentOS, designed in a way where we can add more computing resources and confidently expect the load balancing capacity to scale in a predictable manner.
-For a long time it has felt like whatever computing power we threw into our cloud at AWS, only resulted in short-lived gains.
+For a long time it has felt like whatever computing power we threw into our network at AWS, only resulted in short-lived gains.

 What our Clients Want